A Critical Review of Tinnitus Retraining Therapy

 I think this is inaccurate.
 The Tinnitus Counseling of TRT is very technical, like a graduate level class.
 The focus is very narrow and does not come close to the full spectrum of psychological tools available in CBT for tinnitus.

-These tools may be more valuable than the ones used in TRT counseling.
+CBT tools may be more effective than the ones used in TRT.
 In one clinical trial, CBT was compared to TRT.
 At 6 months, tinnitus severity (measured by the Tinnitus Handicap Inventory) resulted in better improvements in the CBT group than the TRT group (reduction 54.5% vs. 20%).
-This illustrates either the power of CBT techniques or deficiencies in TRT tinnitus counseling.
+This illustrates both the power of CBT techniques or deficiencies in TRT tinnitus counseling.

 What is online Tinnitus Retraining Therapy?

-At NeuroMed, we integrate MTRT into our protocols by providing tinnitus counseling and education used in TRT plus sound therapy.
+At NeuroMed, we integrate tinnitus education and sound therapy, just like TRT.
 However, this tinnitus intervention is nested in a much more comprehensive program, that includes:

 • App-based CBT